I Can See Your Voice Indonesia

-I Can See Your Voice Indonesia is an Indonesian television mystery music game show based on the South Korean programme of the same title.
-It premiered on MNCTV on 29 August 2016.
+I Can See Your Voice Indonesia is an Indonesian television mystery music game show based on the South Korean programme of the same title, in which guest artists attempt to identify and eliminate bad singers from a group of mystery singers.
+The last artist remaining performs a duet with the guest artist.
+It first aired on MNCTV on 29 August 2016.